 - Learn your legal rights as an injured maritime worker

-Weather at sea is not the same as weather over land.
-The main driving forces are winds, including the trade winds, which blow to the west in the tropical oceans, and the westerlies, which blow to the east in the mid-latitude regions.
 Winds create surface ocean currents by dragging across the water.
-In the northern hemisphere, these currents move in clockwise rotations while in the southern hemisphere, they move in counterclockwise rotations.
+In the northern hemisphere, these currents move in clockwise rotations, while in the southern hemisphere, they move in counterclockwise rotations.

 Weather Forecasting Methods

-Information taken from these weather stations and satellite is used by meteorologists and computer software to model currents and winds, to track temperatures and storms, and to predict what weather will happen next, where it will happen, and how it may impact ships and other vessels on the oceans.
+Information taken from these weather stations and satellites is used by meteorologists and computer software to model currents and winds, track temperatures and storms, and predict what weather will happen next, where it will happen, and how it may impact ships and other vessels on the oceans.

 Weather Forecasting Responsibilities

-There are various official organizations around the world that are responsible for tracking and predicting maritime weather and sharing that information with the public and with commercial maritime operations.
-In the U.S. the National Weather Service of the National Oceanic and Atmospheric Administration tracks and predicts maritime weather, providing maps, forecasts, hazards, warnings, weather and storm models, and many other types of information that can be used by anyone heading out on the water.
+In the U.S., the National Weather Service of the National Oceanic and Atmospheric Administration tracks and predicts maritime weather, providing maps, forecasts, hazards, warnings, weather and storm models, and many other types of information that can be used by anyone heading out on the water.

 The Importance of Using Marine Weather Forecasting

-The information provided by marine weather forecasting agencies is important for preventing accidents by avoid storms and other weather-related hazards.
-The consequences of not using that information, of ignoring it, or of misusing or misjudging the information can be serious.
+The information provided by marine weather forecasting agencies is important for preventing accidents by avoiding storms and other weather-related hazards.
+The consequences of not using that information, ignoring it, or misusing or misjudging it can be severe.
 One tragic example is the disastrous accident of the El Faro cargo ship.